-2.1 Technical Mission of Akraino Edge Stack
+2.1 Technical Mission of Akraino

-The Akraino Edge Stack Technical mission to focus on following areas
+The Akraino Technical mission to focus on following areas

-1. Create end to end configuration for a particular Edge Use case which is complete, tested and production deployable meeting the use case characteristics {Integration Projects - Blueprints}.

-Production deployment means the blueprint has passed unit and integration testing and meets the blueprint's use case characteristics.

-- 2. Develop projects to support such end to end configuration.
+- Create end to end configuration for a particular Edge Use case which is complete, tested and production deployable meeting the use case characteristics {Integration Projects - Blueprints}. - Production deployable means the blueprint has passed unit and integration testing and meets the blueprint's use case characteristics. - Develop projects to support such end to end configuration.
 Leverage upstream community work as much as possible to avoid duplication. {Feature Projects} - 3.
-Work with broader edge communities to standardize edge apis {Upstream Open Source Community Coordination - For example, Socialization, so community tools and Blueprints can interoperate.
+Work with broader edge communities to standardize edge apis {Upstream Open Source Community Coordination For example, Socialization, so community tools and Blueprints can interoperate.
 This work can be a combination of an upstream collaboration and development within the Akraino community [i.e. a feature project]} - 4.
-Encourage Vendors and other communities to validate Edge applications and Virtual Network Functions on top of Akraino blueprints {Validation Project - ensures the working of a Blueprint}
+Encourage Vendors and other communities to validate Edge applications and Virtual Network Functions on top of Akraino blueprints (Validation Project ensures the working of a Blueprint)

 In order to have focused work in support of initial releases, the Akraino community preference is to support Edge Blueprints related to enterprise and industrial IoT, and carrier edge network use cases.
-Board has the authority to define, modify, prioritize any additional industry sectors that need to be supported by the Akraino Edge Stack releases.
+Board has the authority to define, modify, prioritize any additional industry sectors that need to be supported by the Akraino releases.

 The Edge cloud stack placement could vary between Telco Offices to Customer premise and anything in between.
-Akraino Edge Stack community blueprints should be capable to deploy and address different edge cloud placement options.
+Akraino community blueprints should be capable to deploy and address different edge cloud placement options.